Ganon's Castle Walkthrough

 Master Sword in Ocarina of Time

-After dealing a certain amount of damage, Ganon will collapse, and the surrounding flames will disappear.
-Retrieve the Master Sword, which has fallen near Princess Zelda, and then continue the battle.
-The Master Sword deals the most damage to Ganon, so it should be your primary weapon for the rest of the fight.
+After dealing enough damage, Ganon will collapse and the flames will disappear.
+Retrieve the Master Sword near Princess Zelda and continue the fight.
+The Master Sword deals the most damage, so use it for the rest of the battle.

 Finish Him with the Master Sword